Learn about Research & Clinical Trials

 Autologous Stem Cell Transplantation in Patients With Systemic Sclerosis

 The purpose of this study is to determine whether a regimen of high-dose immunoablative therapy will demonstrate safety that is consistent or improved with other published regimens in SSc patients, while maintaining a treatment effect.
-We also hypothesize that our mechanistic studies will yield biomarkers that may herald disease recurrence or progression following alterations in the recovery of immune cells in the skin and/or bronchial lavage or blood.

 Best Clinical Endpoints That Likely Induce Worse Prognosis in Interstitial Lung Diseases